OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/running/jupyterlab.md

 # Running with JupyterLab

-The following instructions describe how to run JupyterLab with OpenCMISS-Iron using Docker.
+The following instructions describe how to run JupyterLab with OpenCMISS-Iron using Docker or Singularity.

-## Starting the Docker container
+## Starting the Docker/Singularity container
 ### Linux and Mac
+#### Docker
 ```bash
 docker run \
     --rm \